 All programs belonging to China Internship Placements’ bouquet of services is power-packed to contain fun, talent discovery, and above all, transformation.
 Experience our reliable curriculum, conducive academic environment and Chinese cultural immersion activities that bring your experience alive.
 Each day presents a new experience altogether with exciting activities to make participants forget they are even in a whole new environment.

-Our program Module allows an effective selection of diverse courses.
+Our High School Program in China Module allows an effective selection of diverse courses.
 These are chosen after consultation with parents and High School teachers, so as to make sure that combinations are relevant for the participants knowledge base.
 The subjects include: Communication Arts, Environmental Science, Global Entrepreneurship, Marine Science, Community Service, Geography, Mathematics, Cultural Exchange, and the Chinese Political System.

 Participants have a compulsory language study program scheduled into a timetable as per the electives selected above.
 There is usually a 20-hour Chinese language class every week.
 Lessons are combined with videos, audios, field trips and many state-of-the-art Chinese learning methods.

-Cultural Immersion forms part of the program content.
+Cultural Immersion forms part of the High School Study Abroad program content.
 From interaction with host families or dormitory mates to exposure during class lessons, deep immersion is taking place.
 Also, there are activities such as Chinese Cuisine lessons (eg. cooking dumplings), Calligraphy, Karaoke Visits, Kungfu, Martial Arts, Yoga, & Piano Lessons (to mention just a few).

 We organize trips to very historic sites that participants have read about.
 This is the perfect opportunity to make it real.
 Check our Cultural trip page for a vivid description.